Is Hall of Fame Resort & Entertainment Company (HOFV) a Keeper?

-Hall of Fame Resort & Entertainment Company (NASDAQ:HOFV) went down by -6.83% from its latest closing price compared to the recent 1-year high of $7.64.
-The company’s stock price has collected -8.80% of loss in the last five trading sessions.
+Hall of Fame Resort & Entertainment Company (NASDAQ:HOFV) went up by 9.41% from its latest closing price compared to the recent 1-year high of $7.64.
+The company’s stock price has collected 0.36% of gains in the last five trading sessions.
 Press Release reported on 08/12/21 that Hall of Fame Resort & Entertainment Company Announces Second Quarter 2021 Results

 Is It Worth Investing in Hall of Fame Resort & Entertainment Company (NASDAQ :HOFV) Right Now?